 Once there is only one-color piece left the system shall declare the winner and restart the game.

-<Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
-You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).>

-The product shall provide a user interface that resembles an 8 row by 8 column checkers board with and12circular pieces (green and white).
+The product shall provide a user interface that resembles an 8 row by 8 column checkers board with circular pieces (green and white).
 The user interface is a high priority.

-<List the sequences of user actions and system responses that stimulate the behavior defined for this feature.
-These will correspond to the dialog elements associated with use cases.>

 4.1.2 Stimulus/Response Sequences